Accessibility

 At APA 2026, we are committed to fostering an inclusive and welcoming environment where all attendees may fully participate.
 We strive to remove barriers and address individual needs to ensure a convention experience that is respectful and accommodating for everyone.

-We welcome feedback on how we can improve the accessibility of our convention.
+We welcome feedback on how we may improve the accessibility of our convention.
 If you have any suggestions or encounter any accessibility barriers, please contact